-If you paint treated wood too soon, the wood risks damage.
-There are higher chances that it is still wet and water is sealed in.
-That builds up the mold, and the wood gets damaged quickly.
-The wood swells and shrinks if painted too soon.
+What happens if you stain pressure-treated wood too early?
+If you paint treated wood too early, the wood risks damage.
+There is a greater chance that it will still be damp and the water will be trapped.
+This causes the mold to form, and the wood is quickly damaged.
+The wood will swell and shrink if painted too early.

-Swelling and shrinking damages the wood due to splits and cracks.
-Treated wood takes time to dry before you start painting.
-That takes a lot of time, and you have to wait for days, weeks, or months.
+Swelling and shrinkage damage wood by cracking and splitting.
+Treated wood needs time to dry before you start painting.
+This takes a lot of time and you have to wait days, weeks or months.

-It depends on the type of treatment and what the manufacturer instructs.
-Even if you purchase it from the hardware, it does not mean that it is ready to treat.
-The chances are high that it is still wet, and you cannot paint it right away.
-Using the correct type of paint on treated wood yields positive results.
-A compatible exterior latex paint that is also known as water-based paint, gives you better results.
+It depends on the type of treatment and what the manufacturer prescribes.
+Even if you buy it at the hardware shop, it does not mean it’s ready for treatment.
+Chances are it’s still wet and you will not be able to paint it right away.
+Using the right type of paint on treated wood will produce positive results.
+You’ll get better results with a compatible exterior latex paint, also known as water-based paint.
 Avoid using oil-based paint.

 How to test wetness on treated wood